Reviewed by the Penny Time editorial team

 Use the Rule of 72 calculator to see how long it takes money to double at any growth rate.
 At 7%, it doubles every 10.3 years.
 So even with no contributions, the $1,000 seed becomes roughly $8,000 by age 30 and $16,000 by age 40.

-2. Make sure your kid has a Social Security number.
-Without one, the seed cannot be deposited.
-Apply via the hospital birth certificate process if you have not already.
+- Confirm your baby was born in the window.
+January 1, 2025 through December 31, 2028, a U.S. citizen with a Social Security number.
+Without an SSN, the seed cannot be deposited, so apply via the hospital birth certificate process if you have not already.

 What the Trump Account is not